marinusmaurice/GrootBox/README.md

 # GrootBox
-Minimal spreadsheet like program with formula capabilities and functions on cells in (when totally stripped down) less than 100 lines
+Minimal spreadsheet like architecture with value, formula capabilities and functions on cells in (when totally stripped down) less than 100 lines
+Please note.
+Its not a complete solution, but represents the most core requirements of a spreadsheet.
+Obviously there be bugs.
+Its super easy to extend to include functionality like sorting, filtering etc.

 **Sample code**